What is transposition of the great arteries (TGA)?

 Testing and diagnosis of TGA

-Sometimes TGA is diagnosed when an infant is a few hours or days old.
-Less commonly, infants may not have visible symptoms for weeks or months.
-Pediatricians from other hospitals refer newborns to the Cardiac Center when they notice symptoms or abnormal values on laboratory testing such as pulse oximetry.
+Sometimes TGA is diagnosed a few hours or days after a baby is born.
+Rarely, a baby may not have visible symptoms for weeks or months.
+Pediatricians from other hospitals refer newborns to the Cardiac Center when they notice symptoms or unusual results on tests like pulse oximetry, which is a non-invasive way to measure the amount of oxygen in the blood.

 - Chest X-ray